The Weak Gravity Conjecture: A Review: Weak Gravity Conjectures

-A similar possibility is suggested by considering non-singular, time-dependent string solutions.
-Such solutions were written down for the abelian Higgs model in \cite{Gregory:1996dd}, which features a complex scalar field $\Phi$ and a Lagrangian of the form
+Although the physics of static axion strings is relatively straightforward, one could consider whether the magnetic axion WGC could be satisfied by time-dependent, rather than static, objects~\cite{Dolan:2017vmn,Hebecker:2017wsu}.
+Non-singular, time-dependent string solutions were written down for a complex scalar $\Phi$ with a $U(1)$ global symmetry in \cite{Gregory:1996dd}, which features a Lagrangian of the form

-such that the phase of $\Phi$ is an axion with decay constant $f$ in the low-energy theory.
-For $f$ smaller than some critical $f_{\text{crit}}$, there exist non-singular axion string spacetimes with time-dependent metric but static field configuration.
-For $f > f_{\textrm{crit}}$, the field $\Phi$ itself becomes time-dependent, and the theory undergoes ``topological inflation.''
-In \cite{Dolan:2017vmn}, it was argued that these solutions violate the ``topological censorship theorem'' of \cite{Friedman:1993ty}.
-In \cite{Hebecker:2017wsu}, it was argued that a similar topological inflation scenario in a nonabelian Higgs model would imply that the 't Hooft-Polyakov monopoles are black holes, ostensibly violating a strong version of the magnetic WGC which holds that the monopoles satisfying the WGC should not themselves be black holes.
-The numerical analysis of \cite{Cho:1998xy} found $f_{\textrm{crit}} = 1.63 M_{\textrm{Pl}}$ as the critical value for the onset of topological inflation, suggesting $f < 1.63 M_{\textrm{Pl}}$ as a possible consistency condition on 2-form gauge theory in four dimensions.